cloudmesh-community/sp19-222-101/project-report/report.md

 still has control over the user's data and may lead to potential identity theft [@bridges2008changing].

-:wave::heavy_check_mark: Give an example of malware and what can be done with phishing emails.

 Classifying emails can prevent users from being affected by phishing scams and malware.
 We will use a machine learning algorithm to classify malicious emails.
 An important consideration for the user is to minimize misclassification